rookmate/testing-agw-rainbowkit-nextjs/README.md

       Visit [http://localhost:3000](http://localhost:3000) to see the app.

 2. Implement Session Key Creation:
-   - After user login, utilize AGW's session key API to create a session key with permissions for token minting.
+   - After user login, utilize AGW's session key API to create a session key with permissions for token minting
    - Store the session key
    - For detailed guidance, refer to [Abstract's documentation on session keys](https://docs.abs.xyz/abstract-global-wallet/agw-client/session-keys/overview)

 3. Mint ERC20 Tokens Using the Session Key:
-   - Set up a function to interact with the ERC20 contract's minting function.
+   - Set up a function to interact with the ERC20 contract's minting function
-   - Use the session key to sign and send the mint transaction on behalf of the user.
+   - Use the session key to sign and send the mint transaction on behalf of the user